What is Parallel Parenting?

 When communication is necessary, parallel parenting encourages a business-like approach.
 This means keeping interactions professional, brief and focused solely on the children.
 Avoiding emotional language and sticking to facts helps maintain a respectful tone and reduces the potential for conflict.
 Parents can manage their responsibilities effectively by treating interactions as transactions without letting personal issues interfere.

-Parallel parenting and co-parenting are often confused, but they are distinct approaches.
+Parallel parenting and co-parenting are distinct approaches.
 Co-parenting involves active collaboration and regular communication between parents to make joint decisions and manage parenting responsibilities.
 In contrast, parallel parenting is more about working independently while minimizing direct contact.
 It’s an ideal strategy for situations where cooperation is challenging due to high levels of conflict or differing parenting styles.